screepers/screeps-multimeter/README.md

 multimeter
 ```

-When you run multimeter for the first time, it will ask you for your [Screeps API token](http://docs.screeps.com/auth-tokens.html) and save it into a config file in the current directory.
+When you run multimeter for the first time, it will ask a few setup questions to get you connected.
+These settings will be saved to a config file in the current directory.

+### Connecting to the official server
+Simply enter your [Screeps API token](http://docs.screeps.com/auth-tokens.html).
 You will also need to specify the name of the shard to use.

+### Connecting to a private server
+Leaving the api token blank and hitting enter will allow you to connect to a private server.
+You will need to provide the hostname, the port, and your username and password.
+Your username can either be your username or your email.
+You can get a password by setting up [screepsmod-auth](https://github.com/ScreepsMods/screepsmod-auth).

 The main interface has a command line on the bottom.
 In type `/help` to see a list of the available commands.
 Type `/quit` to exit the program.